-In Manage schedule, you always do your booking in the context of a date - so choose the date on which you want to start booking courts first.
+In Pre-book, you always do your booking in the context of a date - so choose the date on which you want to start booking courts first.
 For a knock out tournament you might want to start at either end - perhaps booking in the finals first at the end of the tournament and work backwards or, alternatively, booking round 1 matches first and working up to the finals.
 The choice is yours.

 You'll only be able to schedule matches for events (tournaments) that you organise and where the date chosen is within the start and end dates set for the event.
 If that's more than one event you get to choose which one.
 If the event could be hosted by multiple clubs you get to choose which club.